Stefan Sittig: Biography

 He directed and choreographed Douglas Carter Beane's Xanadu for Workhouse Arts Center receiving a Helen Hayes Award nomination and 12 Broadway World Award nominations including for Best Director and Best Choreographer.

+Stefan will be directing the Pulitzer Prize finalist play The Elaborate Entrance of Chad Deity by Kristoffer Diaz for NextStop Theatre (in collaboration with Flying V) in November 2026.

 As a performer, he has appeared at The Kennedy Center, Signature Theatre, Studio Theatre, Olney Theatre Center, The Barksdale Theatre, Theatre IV, Theatre Virginia, The Actor's Theatre of Washington and Heritage Repertory Theatre.
-In more than 25 years in the theatre, he has appeared onstage or worked with Angela Lansbury, George Hearn, Tina Fey, Savion Glover, Christina Hendricks, Marvin Hamlisch, Jason George, Zachary Knighton, Florence Lacey, Natascia Diaz, Judy McLane, Betty Ann Grove and Helen Carey.
+In more than 25 years in the theatre, he has appeared onstage or worked with Angela Lansbury, George Hearn, Tina Fey, Savion Glover, Christina Hendricks, Marvin Hamlisch, Jason George, Zachary Knighton, Baayork Lee, Florence Lacey, Natascia Diaz, Judy McLane, Betty Ann Grove and Helen Carey.

 He produces and hosts the podcast American Theatre Artists Online, where he interviews leading contemporary figures in American Theatre including several Tony Award, Golden Globe Award and Emmy Award winners and nominees.

-His book, Latinidad in Musical Theatre will be published by Bloomsbury/Methuen Drama in February 2026.
+His book, Latinidad in Musical Theatre was published by Bloomsbury/Methuen Drama in 2026.
+He is under contract to write a second book,this time about Tony Award winning Argentine director/choreographer Graciela Daniele, as part of the A Critical Companion series for Bloomsbury/Methuen Drama.

+Stefan has also written a play, Jack and Leo, a new comedy about fathers, sons, and second chances.

+Stefan writes a weekly column for Substack called A Life in the Theatre that includes academic writings, philosophies, opinions, and musings about his life in the theatre, covering a wide range of topics, including his experiences as a director, choreographer, fight director and working in professional theatre for the past 30 years and his childhood and adolescence growing up in South America.

 Sittig holds a BA from the University of Virginia, and an MFA in Theatre from Virginia Commonwealth University.